nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 }
 ```

-File read and write operations share many common processes, so they are grouped together in the same place.
+File read and write operations are mostly the same, so they are grouped together in the same place.
 The `fs_lookup` function searches for an entry in the `files` variable based on the filename.
 For reading, it reads data from the file entry, and for writing, it modifies the contents of the file entry.
-Finally, the `fs_flush` function writes to the disk.
+Lastly, the `fs_flush` function writes to the disk.

 > [!WARNING]
 >
-> For simplicity, we are directly referencing pointers passed from applications (user pointers), but this poses security issues.
+> For simplicity, we are directly referencing pointers passed from applications (aka. *user pointers*), but this poses security issues.
 If users can specify arbitrary memory areas, they could read and write kernel memory areas through system calls.

-## File Read and Write Commands
+## File read/write commands

-Now that we've implemented the system calls, let's try reading and writing files from the shell.
+Let's read and write files from the shell.
 Since the shell doesn't implement command-line argument parsing, we'll implement `readfile` and `writefile` commands that read and write a hardcoded `hello.txt` file for now:

 ```c:shell.c
         else if (strcmp(cmdline, "readfile") == 0) {